 Subjects may withdraw at any time and for any reason by contacting the PI at the study site.
 If a subject chooses to withdraw from the study, or is otherwise terminated from the study, there will be an effort to obtain permission to record vital status data up to the protocol-described end of follow-up for that subject.
 Subjects who withdraw will be asked to provide a written communication via mail or email to the study site with their preferences about future contact and use of collected data and biospecimens.
-Upon withdrawal, a subject's samples in storage at the Mayo Clinic Biorepository and collected study data will be destroyed according to subject request.
+Upon withdrawal and receipt of written request from the participant, a subject's samples in storage at the Mayo Clinic Biorepository will be destroyed and collected study data will not be used in future research according to subject request.
 No future samples will be collected.
 After a short period of time to allow for validation of the withdrawal with the study site, the RECOVER Participant ID will be unlinked from fully identifying information.
-It will not be possible to destroy data that has already been distributed.
+It will not be possible to retrieve data that have already been distributed.
 This includes the limited data set available in the RECOVER de-identified data analysis portal managed by the Data Resource Core at Massachusetts General Hospital.